Florida governor calls for FBI director to resign after school shooting

 The cadets used air rifles special-made for target shooting.

-The JROTC programme at Cruz's school received $10,827 in non-cash assistance from the NRA's foundation while he was there.
+The JROTC programme at Cruz's school received 10,827 dollars (£7,730) in non-cash assistance from the NRA's foundation while he was there.

 The NRA declined to comment.
-The foundation gave nearly $2.2 million to schools in 2016.
+The foundation gave nearly 2.2 million dollars (£1.57 million) to schools in 2016.

 - PA